juliangyurov/Project1/README.md

 # Project1
-Project #1 - assignment is to create a to-do list app out of HTML, CSS and Javascript
+assignment is to create a to-do list app out of HTML, CSS and Javascript

 Details: